What You Need to Submit to Musical Theatre Agents

 • Updated with current training and skills

 If you’re pivoting or growing into a new category (from ensemble to leading roles, stage to screen, etc.), your resume should reflect that.
-And don’t forget to proofread—this one piece of paper says a lot about your professionalism.
+And don’t forget to proofread, this one piece of doc says a lot about your professionalism.

 💻 Your Digital Presence: Actors Access & Reels